Kulusuk: Tourism

 Unemployment is high and many of the villagers depend upon tourism to supplement the more traditional pursuits of hunting and fishing.
-The village is served by Hotel Kulusuk which was erected in 1999 and provides a base for tourists and hikers.
-Day trips organized by the hotel and Icelandair focus on the traditional culture of eastern Greenland, including drum dance performances and dogsledding.
+The village is served by Hotel Kulusuk which was opened in 1998 and provides a base for tourists and hikers.
+Trips organized by the hotel and Icelandair focus on the traditional culture of eastern Greenland, including drum dance performances and dogsledding.

 In summer, activities as glacier walks, ice climbing and visiting ice caves can be done with the help of local adventure companies.

 In winter it is possible to cross the frozen sounds, making Kulusuk no less attractive for mountaineers, climbers, and polar adventurers than the neighboring Tasiilaq.
 The mountains on Apusiaajik Island dominating the Kulusuk panorama culminate in several summits, whilst the front of the active Apusiaajik glacier can be reached on foot or by snowmobile.

 Polar cruises bound for, or returning from the coastal voyages in the Kangertittivaq fjord and the shores of Northeast Greenland National Park often visit the area on their way from/to Tasiilaq, albeit without anchoring in the harbour due to the shallowness of the coastal waters.